 Once the slums of Rome now oozes boho chic charm

 The new coolest area in Rome started its life being the Suburra – slums of the city 2,000 years ago.

 Around 15 years ago, it was the Red Light District, with petty pickpockets galore, but has since gentrified to become one of the most popular and best places to stay in Rome.

 Monti is home to churches, its namesake square Piazza della Madonna dei Monti and most recently many small artisan businesses, hip restaurants, bars, and wonderful shopping.

 It is filled with varied restaurants offering traditional Roman fare, Spanish, French and Asian foods in venues from casual street food carts, to chic dress code applicable restaurants.

 After dinner, head to any of its many spots for a chat and vino in a small enoteche, sip Aperol spritz in an al fresco bistro, or savor artisan drinks or cocktails in one of its trendy bars.

-Its position, lying between Termini Station and the Colosseum, make it very accessible to all the main sights by day, and the best place to stay in Rome for visitors who wish to enjoy its culinary treats and nightlife after dark.
+Its position, lying between Termini Station and the Colosseum, make it very accessible to all the main sights by day, and one of the best places to stay in Rome Italy for visitors who wish to enjoy its culinary treats and nightlife after dark.